cakephp/docs/en/development/configuration.rst

 .. php:staticmethod:: readOrFail($key)

-Reads configuration data just :php:method:`Cake\\Core\\Configure::read` but expects to find a key/value pair.
+Reads configuration data just like :php:method:`Cake\\Core\\Configure::read` but expects to find a key/value pair.
-In case the requested pair does not exist, a RuntimeException will be thrown.
+In case the requested pair does not exist, a :php:class:`RuntimeException` will be thrown.

     Configure::readOrFail('Company.name');    // Yields: 'Pizza, Inc.'
     Configure::readOrFail('Company.geolocation');  // Will throw an exception